unignostik/adbplus/README.md

 ### Installation
 1. Download 'adbplus' executable
-2. Place in PATH, just as you did setting up adb
+2a.
+Place in PATH, just as you did setting up adb or
+2b.
+Navigate to directory where adbplus is located and run it from there
 3. Enjoy

 ### Usage